Last Updated on November 23, 2021 by DMEditor

 Table of Contents

-Before Capsule was even a thing, its founders had reportedly had a hard time coping with existing CRM solutions.
+Before Capsule was even a thing, its founders had reportedly had a hard time coping with existing web-based CRM solution choices.
 They found many of them to be too complicated for the bulk of users.
 Then the ones that had been developed to be user-friendly, on the other hand, turned out to be far too simplistic for effective delivery.

 Well, the target here is small businesses.
 But make no mistake.
 Their sales pipelines can be as dynamic and expansive as large enterprises’.
 Consequently, Capsule CRM seeks to help users track the whole thing- their opportunities, tasks, proposals, bids, and deals.